 The electricity produced by wind turbine operation is then injected into the electrical grid.
 It thus supplies homes, businesses, and industries.
 This energy source is clean and renewable.
 It reduces our dependence on fossil fuels and decreases greenhouse gas emissions

 In conclusion, the operation of wind turbines is based on a simple principle.
 They convert the kinetic energy of the wind into electricity.
-This technology is constantly evolving and is essential in the towards more sustainable sources.
+This technology is constantly evolving and is essential in the energy transition towards more sustainable sources.
 Wind turbines help meet our energy needs while limiting our impact on the planet.